What Is "Leaky Gut" And What An Anti-Inflammatory Diet Is All About ?

 Normally, these cells act as a protective barrier that absorbs particles from food, toxins, and other microorganisms.
 But if the cells get damaged, they can become porous or leaky.
 So instead of absorbing those particles, the particles make their way into the bloodstream.

 In short, leaky gut leads to inflammation, linked to conditions like celiac disease, Crohn’s disease, or inflammatory bowel disease.
 Other common stomach irritants, including NSAID pain relievers, alcohol, and antibiotics are thought to be culprits, too.
 Some integrative and alternative practitioners also say that a diet high in inflammatory foods—like gluten, sugar, or dairy—could also have an impact.
-“These foods are hard to digest, so they wear down the digestive system and leave undigested food particles in the gut—triggering inflammation,”
+“These foods are hard to digest, so they wear down the digestive system and leave undigested food particles in the gut—triggering inflammation,” says Dr. Taz Bhatia, an integrative health expert and also the author of The 21-Day Belly Fix.

 Inflammation is also an immune response and causes even more stress on your system.
 Now that your body is focused on fighting the large war, the little battles are starting to be ignored, like filtering out the blood, calming inflamed areas of the body, fighting bacteria, regulating the gut, etc. This process flow can lead to your body fighting itself and an array of autoimmune diseases such as Chronic Fatigue, MS, IBS, Ulcerative Colitis, and Fibromyalgia.
+The next step your body will do is that it will begin to produce antibody soldiers that have this mission: fighting against toxins.

 If you’re having sensitivities to more than a dozen foods, you likely have leaky gut.
 Any undigested foods that are absorbed into the blood stream are now considered enemies of the state, and your immune system will develop reactions to many of them, leading to food intolerances.